AllegorithmicSAS/sat-scons/readme.md

 node to create a thumbnail.

 This uses an environment map to render a sphere using a Substance Designer rendering.
-Refer to the graph in designer to learn more about this feature
+Refer to the graph in designer to learn more about this feature.

 ## Running the sample